Xtalism/ROS-Mobile-Robot/README.md

 You can try to virtualize it but in my experience, networking and driver problems arouse when working.

 ## Installation
-We need to install [ROS Noetic Ninjemys](https://wiki.ros.org/noetic), you can follow the [documentation](https://wiki.ros.org/noetic/Installation/Ubuntu) or you can follow and run these few commands inside Ubuntu's terminal:
+We need to install [ROS Noetic Ninjemys](https://wiki.ros.org/noetic), you can follow the [documentation](https://wiki.ros.org/noetic/Installation/Ubuntu) on how to install it or you can follow and run these few commands inside Ubuntu's terminal:

 ```shell
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'